What is Argentium Silver?

 Yes.
-It is purer than Sterling (935 or 960), has increased tarnish resistance, a whiter colour, antibacterial and hypoallergenic properties and a firestain-free surface.
+It is purer than standard Sterling (940 or 960 parts per 1000), has increased tarnish resistance, a whiter colour, antibacterial and hypoallergenic properties and a firestain-free surface.
 All of these benefits make Argentium Silver better for the end wearer and gentler on the environment, as less chemicals are used in production.

 Is Argentium as hard as traditional Sterling Silver?

 Like traditional Sterling Silver, it can be work hardened.
 Additionally it can be hardened by a simple, low temperature heat treatment.
 More details can be found in our Technical resources.
 This is viable using a domestic oven, or in volume production capacity via a kiln.
 This process improves the hardness of Argentium Silver considerably, giving it excellent durability and greater scratch resistance.